Editorials from around Pennsylvania

 Recent editorials of statewide and national interest from Pennsylvania’s newspapers:

-The Philadelphia Inquirer on President Trump’s 4th of July Celebration
+The Philadelphia Inquirer on symbols of Independence Day

 July 3